Vincentmask/haosheng-webdev-labs/reflection.md

 #### ❏ Were there other exercises that might have helped you learn this week’s topic a little better?

 No that I know

+### FlexBox

+#### ❏Were you able to complete the exercises on your own or did you use the videos or the solutions for help?

+Nope, did use some help from ChatGPT and online resources

+#### ❏ How helpful did you find the exercises in this section?
+Was there one exercise that was particularly helpful?

+Not really, not 100% sure what these exercises are here for

+#### ❏ Was there something that you wish had been explained better?

+everything on what the requirement should be

+#### ❏ Were there other exercises that might have helped you learn this week’s topic a little better?

+Nope

+### Bootstrap

+#### ❏Were you able to complete the exercises on your own or did you use the videos or the solutions for help?

+#### ❏ How helpful did you find the exercises in this section?
+Was there one exercise that was particularly helpful?

+#### ❏ Was there something that you wish had been explained better?

+#### ❏ Were there other exercises that might have helped you learn this week’s topic a little better?

+### Javascript

+#### ❏Were you able to complete the exercises on your own or did you use the videos or the solutions for help?

+#### ❏ How helpful did you find the exercises in this section?
+Was there one exercise that was particularly helpful?

+#### ❏ Was there something that you wish had been explained better?

+#### ❏ Were there other exercises that might have helped you learn this week’s topic a little better?

+### Jquery

+#### ❏Were you able to complete the exercises on your own or did you use the videos or the solutions for help?

+#### ❏ How helpful did you find the exercises in this section?
+Was there one exercise that was particularly helpful?

+#### ❏ Was there something that you wish had been explained better?

+#### ❏ Were there other exercises that might have helped you learn this week’s topic a little better?